-“Just because a woman is diagnosed with cervical dysplasia does not mean that she will develop cervical cancer,” says Justin Chura, MD, medical director of gynecological oncology at Cancer Treatment Centers of America’s Eastern Regional Medical Center in Philadelphia.
+“Just because a woman is diagnosed with cervical dysplasia does not mean that she will develop cervical cancer,” says Justin Chura, MD, a gynecological oncologist with Crozer Health in Delaware.

 A Pap smear will detect cervical dysplasia, which means atypical cell growth that’s non-malignant.

 Dr. Chura explains, “For women with mild cervical dysplasia, no treatment is recommended, as this process resolves on its own most of the time.

 “In addition, mild cervical dysplasia does not lead to cervical cancer.
 Severe cervical dysplasia, however, can lead to cervical cancer if not treated.

 “Fortunately, treatments such as a cone biopsy are very effective in preventing this process from turning into cervical cancer.